mrsteyk/PB-Reversal/README.md

 call $dlopen("/home/mrsteyk/pb.so", 1)
 ```
 * SAME SHIT EXCEPT YOU PRESS `c` ABOUT 6 TIMES AND IGNORE FIRST TOTALLY RIGHT PATCH, PATCHING `c7 44` to `c7 44`! (genius, amirite?)

+---

+# Moral of this story is RTFM!